Breakthrough Treatments for Neuropathy Relief Available at Naperville Clinic.

 Synergy’s Integrative Neuropathy Approach: Why Single-Treatment Clinics Fall Short

-Here’s the problem with most neuropathy treatment programs: they rely on a single modality.
+Here’s the problem with most neuropathy programs: they rely on a single modality.
 One laser.
 One device.
 One supplement protocol.
-And they apply that same approach to every patient who walks through the door.
+And they apply it to every patient who walks in.

 Neuropathy is a multi-layered problem.
 The nerve itself may be dysfunctional.
-The blood supply to the nerve may be compromised.
-Inflammation may be compressing or irritating the nerve.
-Nutritional deficiencies may be preventing repair.
-And the underlying cause — whether it’s diabetes, spinal compression, or something else — may still be active.
+The blood supply may be compromised.
+Inflammation may be irritating it.
+Nutritional deficiencies may be blocking repair.
+And the underlying cause may still be active.
+After 26 years of treating neuropathy, what I’ve learned is that you have to address these layers together — and match the combination to the patient, not run one protocol on everyone.
+That’s the whole point.

 Are You a Good Candidate for Neuropathy Treatment?